 As Valentine’s Day is just a few days away, what have you prepared for it?
 Probably chocolate is the first option that will cross your mind to give to your teammates, but here are some more ideas to show love and appreciation on the day:

-Valentine does not always mean to have monotonous party at work.
+Valentine does not always mean to have a monotonous party at work.
 It can be fun too.
 A way to do that is by creating a ‘sweet hunt game’.
 You can hide chocolate or candy and ask your employee to find them.
 Each chocolate or candy can contain points, appreciation words, or a word saying ‘try again’.
 Appreciation words can be a mood booster for your employee.
-When they have gathered several points, it can be exchanged to real prize.
-This game can also be a way to make employee work with a healthy competition as well as increase teamwork.
+When they have gathered several points, they can be exchanged for real prizes.
+This game can also be a way to make employees work with healthy competition as well as increase teamwork.